tigrkoshka/2023-MIPT-PL-Concepts/karma/include/compiler/README.md

 method, which allows to merge two instances of the `Entrypoint` class into a single one.

-The `Merge` method simply selects the oe specified entrypoint from whichever instance specifies it.
-If both instances specify an entrypoint, a compilation error is thrown, which is in accordance to the 'one entry point per program' rule of the Karma assembler standard.
+The `Merge` method simply selects the entrypoint from whichever instance specifies it.
+If both instances specify an entrypoint, a compilation error is thrown, which is in accordance to the 'one entrypoint per program' rule of the Karma assembler standard.

 ### Labels